iiAzui/BipoleIVplus/Cutscenes/Converter/syntaxguide.md

 ---------- GENERAL ----------
 =
 Wait for user input before moving to the next dialogue.
+(only do a wait for input after this if not currently within an ignored branch section)

 ==
 Same as ==, but also close any opened ifelse branches.